ibokuri/libvmm/README.md

 Libvmm provides common virtualization components for Virtual Machine Monitor (VMM) and hypervisor development.

-Despite VMMs and hypervisors often sharing certain primitives and components (e.g., VM lifecycle/resource management via KVM, I/O virtualization via virtio), these shared pieces are typically reimplemented for each project, resulting in duplicated efforts and boring drudge work.
-The goal of Libvmm is to prevent this redundancy.
+VMMs and hypervisors often share a large portion of their core functionality (e.g., VM lifecycle/resource management via KVM, I/O virtualization via virtio).
+However, these shared components are typically reimplemented for each project, resulting in duplicated efforts and unecessary drudge work.
+Libvmm aims to help developers avoid this sort of redundancy.

 ## Installation